Skip to main content

 2. Username and Password: For authentication with the Kafka brokers.

-5. Apache Kafka Client: Kafka client library for Java.
+5. Apache Kafka Client: The Kafka client library for Java must be included in your project dependencies.

 <dependency>